 Learn what other writers have to teach you.

-My point is that all writers who have published before you have something to teach you.
-Even that guy named Bhagat.
-Yes, now, I mean that Bhagat.
 Even if what you have to learn is that you don’t like how a writer writes, at least the writer has taught you something.

 Write what you love.